-Nursing Scholars information sessions will be held at Everett Community College, once a quarter (except summer).
+Nursing Scholars information sessions will be held once a quarter (except summer) via zoom or in-person.
 Interested applicants must fill out an inquiry card (available at the information session).
 An invitation to apply to the Nursing Scholars program will be sent to qualified applicants.

 Before starting the BSN program, Nursing Scholars will need to fill out an online application to the University, instructions on how to complete the application will be sent from our admissions office.